avengineers/UseblocksUserday2025/chapters/04_sple.md

 Note:

-Software product lines, also known as software product lines (SPL), are an approach to software development that aims to efficiently develop a family of similar software products.
+Software product lines, also known as SPL, are an approach to software development that aims to efficiently **develop a family of similar software products**.
+They are particularly useful in areas where similar products need to be developed for different customers or markets.

+**Shift Left:**

+Embrace the Shift Left approach to **enhance software quality by preventing defects as early as possible**.
+By moving testing and quality assurance activities to the beginning of the development lifecycle, you can achieve higher quality software, faster feedback loops and improved collaboration among team members.
+*(TDD, Unit Testing, Static Code Analysis)*

+**Reuse**

-The basic idea is to identify common features and functionalities that occur in several products and make them reusable.
+The basic idea is to **identify common features and functionalities** that occur in several products and make them reusable.
 This approach makes it possible to create different products on the basis of a common code and component base and to extend these with specific functions that are unique to each product.

 The main advantage of this approach is the reusability of the software, which leads to a reduction in development time and costs.

 In addition, this approach enables consistent quality across different products and facilitates the maintenance and further development of the software.

-Software product lines are particularly useful in areas where similar products need to be developed for different customers or markets.

-Although our presentation is about the automotive industry, I would now like to explain SPLE using the example of lamps.
-This is a small game project that we have created for demonstration purposes.

-However, the methods are of course also transferable to other areas.
-Our framework is in productive use with real and complex projects.
+*(Variant Management, Reusable Components, Docs-As-Code)*

+**Automation**

+Automation in software development aims to increase efficiency, improve quality, optimize resource allocation and reduce costs. **It allows developers to focus on more complex and creative tasks**, while repetitive and time-consuming activities are handled by automated systems.
+*(Tools Installation, Artifacts, Reporting, Documentation)*

+**Continuous Integration**

+CI is a software development practice to integrate frequent and small software changes into a common shared codebase (i.e., a git repository) several times a day.
+Each change is then verified by an automated build, allowing teams to detect problems early.
+By integrating regularly, you can detect errors quickly and locate them more easily.

 --